essenciary/TicTacToe.jl/doc/README.md

  7  8  9
 ```

-Not bad.
 However, we'd like something which looks more like a proper game UI:

 ```julia
 ┌─────┬───┬───┬───┐